 Nutella Halloween Puppy Chow

 This Halloween puppy chow recipe at a Southern Fairy Tale was a favorite of ours (and yours!) last year, and I know we’ll be whipping it up again.
 It’s basically as easy as opening up a bag of candy and adding nutella instead of the classic peanut butter…plus one super special ingredient from Rachel that makes it all come together deliciously.
+Just know this is verrrrrry sweet (we might cut the Nutella and the secret ingredient a bit for the next batch).
 Get the toothbrushes ready!

 Nutter Butter Ghosts